CodeEvo: Interaction-Driven Synthesis of Code-centric Data through Hybrid and Iterative Feedback: Introduction

 Recently emerging LLM agents have demonstrated strong interactive capabilities~\citep{sun2024corex}, enabling them to perform tasks through multi-turn interactions and feedback-driven decision making~(\textit{e.g.}, collaborative programming; \citealp{qian2024chatdev,wang2025openhands}).
 These make them promising candidates for moving beyond vanilla data generation toward verifiable and adaptive synthesis pipelines.
 Inspired by this potential, we propose \ours, an interaction-driven synthesis framework that orchestrates LLM agents to generate high-quality code-centric data.
 Specifically, a \textit{Coder} agent produces candidate code and tests based on given instructions, while a \textit{Reviewer} agent provides tailored feedback and dynamically constructs new instructions iteratively.

-To address the two core challenges in instruction-code synthesis, \ours incorporates two key mechanisms: (1) To lift instruction quality, we exploit keyword usage to construct grounded instructions, where Reviewer conditions its generation on task-specific keywords to facilitate progressively challenging, targeted problems.
-(2) To boost functional correctness of code, we design a hybrid feedback mechanism that integrates ``compiler-in-the-loop’’ verification with LLM-based evaluations.
-By combining the determinism of program execution with the flexibility of LLM judgment, it substantially reduces the generation of erroneous code solutions while retaining adaptability.
-The entire pipeline operates with only a small set of seed instructions as input, and requires \textit{no human annotation} or \textit{gold references}, all while being driven by accessible, medium-sized models.
+To address the two core challenges in instruction-code synthesis, \ours incorporates two key mechanisms: (1) To lift instruction quality, we introduce a schema-driven synthesis process.
+Guided by task-specific keywords, a Reviewer agent conceptualizes a Schema to systematically architect logic and complexity through an interleaved synthesis of instructions and code.
+This ensures task requirements are intrinsically grounded in functional implementations, transforming instruction evolution from a heuristic-based task into a principled design process.
+(2) To boost functional correctness, we introduce a hybrid feedback loop that iteratively refines solutions by fusing the deterministic verification of a compiler with fine-grained semantic judgment of an LLM agent.
+The entire pipeline operates with only a small set of seed instructions as input and requires \textit{no human annotation} or \textit{gold references}.
+Leveraging this framework, we construct \ourdata, a large-scale instruction-code dataset featuring stepped difficulty levels and complete evolutionary trajectories.

-Experiments across multiple backbones and benchmarks demonstrate that \ours significantly outperforms established data synthesis methods.
-Remarkably, \ours achieves better performance than competing approaches using several times more data, indicating the superiority of our targeted, feedback-driven synthesis over sheer data volume.
-Our primary contributions are as follows: \begin{itemize}[itemsep=2pt,topsep=3pt,parsep=0pt] \item We propose \ours, an interaction-driven synthesis framework that systematically lifts the quality of code-centric synthetic data from both the instruction and code perspectives. \item We introduce an innovative hybrid feedback mechanism that effectively combines the determinism of compiler verification with the generative flexibility of LLM agents. \item Through extensive experiments and analysis, we share insights into the key attributes, including quality, diversity, scalability, and difficulty of synthetic code data.
+Experiments across multiple backbones and benchmarks demonstrate that \ours consistently outperforms established data synthesis methods.
+Notably, \ours achieves better performance than competing approaches using several times more data, indicating the superiority of our targeted, feedback-driven synthesis over sheer data volume.
+Our primary contributions are as follows: \begin{itemize}[itemsep=2pt,topsep=3pt,parsep=0pt] \item We propose \ours, an interaction-driven synthesis framework that systematically lifts the quality of code-centric synthetic data from both the instruction and code perspectives. \item A novel hybrid feedback mechanism is designed to synergistically integrate the rigorous determinism of compiler verification with the adaptive generative flexibility of LLM agents. \item We release a large-scale dataset, \ourdata, featuring {stepped difficulty} levels and capturing the complete {evolutionary trajectory} of the synthesis process. \item Through extensive experiments and analysis, we share insights into the key attributes, including quality, diversity, scalability, and difficulty of synthetic code data.

 \end{itemize}